jessecalton/WatchNext/README.md

 ### WatchNext will help you eliminate the time spent surfing Netflix and Hulu and get to what matters most - watching films!

-* Add and delete movies from a watch list with ease.
+* Add to and delete movies from a watch list with ease.
+* Uses AJAX for dynamic adding/deleting of movie titles.
-* Search specific parameters to filter through movies in watch list.
-* Example: "I want to watch a movie that's less than 2 hours, is a Romantic Comedy from the 1980's, and has a Rotten Tomatoes score of at least 75."
+* Search specific parameters to filter through movies in watch list, for example: "I want to watch a movie that's less than 2 hours, is a Romantic Comedy from the 1980's, and has a Rotten Tomatoes score of at least 75."
+* Just select the options you want to filter and you'll find tonight's movie!

 ## Cast 📽️